-- 5.19 Course Level: Student Feedback Collection Exercises - (a) Feedback on courses and on the learning and teaching is gathered from students through a "Formative Student Feedback Form" and a "Summative Course and Teaching Evaluation Questionnaire".
+- 5.22 Course Level: Student Feedback Collection Exercises - (a) Feedback on courses and on the learning and teaching is gathered from students through a "Formative Student Feedback Form" and a "Summative Course and Teaching Evaluation Questionnaire".
 The objective of this exercise is to obtain constructive criticism on the courses being evaluated, so that the College may improve the curricula, course design, instructional strategies, teaching aid provision, learning environment, and to discover any other factors which may be affecting the learning of students.
-The course evaluation exercise will be conducted twice every semester.
-The formative one which is optional is conducted in mid semester and summative one towards the end of a semester.